LongbinChen/houzz-durian/README.md

 ```

 ### about the authors
   Durian was created by @lilia when she was an intern at Houzz's research team in Summer 2017.
+Since then, @longbin, @xinai @yangli all contribute to durian